The Minnesota Property Group Team

 The Minnesota Property Group, like the 2016 housing market, had a very successful year in local Real Estate.
 As the team leader, it has been profoundly gratifying for me to oversee...

-Great Reasons to Relocate to the Twin Cities
+Relocating to the Twin Cities Metro

 Recently someone asked me why I loved living in Minnesota.
 It’s a question I ask myself every winter, and last night as the snow gently fell outside my window, I sat nestled in front of the fire and counted the reasons I feel lucky I live here.